 Scope: Engage with municipalities (cities of New Westminster and Surrey) for the Project implementation phase.
 Municipal Agreements.
 Railway Construction and Crossing Agreements.
 Utility Agreements.
 TransLink Agreement.
 Monthly Highlights: Continued meeting biweekly with both the City of Surrey and the City of New Westminster and continued to work closely with both cities on design and construction coordination and traffic management activities.
 Continued working closely with utilities and railway companies on design and construction activities.
-Continued coordination with CN Rail, CPKC, and Metro Vancouver for pier N1 to pier N2 girder erection, storm outfall construction beneath Front Street, and for main bridge girder erection over CN Rail Bridge swing span.
+Continued coordination with CN Rail and CPKC for pier N1 to pier N2 girder erection and for main bridge girder erection over CN Rail Bridge swing span, and with SRY Rail for Highway 17 south exit ramp girder erections.
 Continued coordination with Southern Railway of British Columbia to execute permanent crossing agreements along the new Highway 17 south exit ramp, Highway 17, and Bridge Road corridor.
-Continued work on the design for repairing the riprap at pier 5 of the CN Rail Bridge, in coordination with CN Rail and the Project.
 Three Month Lookahead: Continue to engage with municipalities on the Project's design and construction plans.
 Continue to work with railways to finalize agreements.
-Complete the design for Rail Bridge Pier 5 riprap repair.